What is Handshake?

 - Once you’re ready to apply to a job or internship, upload your customized resumé, cover letters and any unofficial transcripts or other documents the application requires.

-- Your saved searches may not catch everything you’re interested in, so login regularly to find new job, internship and volunteer opportunities fitting your qualifications and desires.
+- Your saved searches may not catch everything you’re interested in, so login regularly to find new job, internship and volunteer opportunities fitting your qualifications and interests.

 Build Handshake into your daily routine